howdyai/botkit/readme.md

 ## [Start with Botkit Studio](https://studio.botkit.ai/signup)

 Botkit Studio is a hosted development environment for building bots with Botkit.
-Bots built with Botkit Studio take advantage of the full capabilities of Botkit, made more even powerful with the best set of bot building tools available today.
+Developers using Botkit Studio get the full capabilities of Botkit, with the addition of many powerful bot-building features such as:

-Bots built with Botkit Studio include:

 * All the code you need to get your bot online in minutes
 * A visual authoring environment for designing and managing dialog